dhellmann/pymotw-3/source/codecs/index.rst

 Unicode Data and Network Communication
 ======================================

-Like the standard input and output file descriptors, network sockets are also byte-streams, and so Unicode data must be encoded into bytes before it is written to a socket.
+Uetwork sockets are byte-streams, and unlike the standard input and output streams they do not support encoding by default.
+That means programs that want to send or receive Unicode data over the network must encode into bytes before it is written to a socket.
 This server echos data it receives back to the sender.

 .. literalinclude:: codecs_socket_fail.py
    :caption: